 Cancer Misdiagnosis Compensation Claims

-Cancer remains one of the leading causes of death in the UK, yet too often it goes unnoticed by GPs and specialists until it’s too late.
+Cancer remains one of the leading causes of death in the UK.
+Yet too often, it goes unnoticed by GPs and specialists until it’s too late.

 Although every GP and clinical specialist should be trained to recognise the signs of cancer, sometimes mistakes happen and ‘red flags’ for cancer are missed.
 Your GP might not send you for a hospital test early enough, or the treating specialist might miss evidence of cancer when they look at your test results.

-If you suspect that you or a loved one have experienced negligent treatment of cancer, you may have grounds to claim compensation.
+If you suspect that you or a loved one has experienced negligent treatment of cancer, you may have grounds to claim compensation.
 This can often be essential to mitigate the negative impact on you and your family.

 Our medical negligence expertise